 Poor (P), Fair (F)

 Generally worth 0-5% of the Near Mint price.
 The record is cracked, badly warped, and won't play through without skipping or repeating.
 The picture sleeve is water damaged, split on all three seams and heavily marred by wear and writing.
 The LP cover barely keeps the LP inside it.
 Inner sleeves are fully seam split, crinkled, and written upon.
-Except for impossibly rare records otherwise unattainable, records in this condition should be bought or sold for no more than a few cents each.

 The CD (if it is included) may or may not play some or all of the tracks.
 See the seller's comments for details.

 Insert/Inlay/Booklet/Sleeve/Digipak: Very worn.
 It may have obvious writing on it, it may be ripped/torn, or significantly faded, or water damaged.

 J-Card will be torn, heavily stained, showing general heavy damage, or will be partially missing.
 Likewise, tape will be heavily damaged, showing complete fading on the face, crinkled tape, missing screws or teeth, staining, and other heavy wear.
 Cassette will more than likely not play through.